-We work on the basis of a circular design philosophy, whereby one of our initiatives is to simplify the recycling of garments through material choices, material development and design choices.
+We work based on a circular design philosophy, whereby one of our initiatives is to simplify the recycling of garments through material selection, design choices, and innovation of both.
 When full-scale recycling processes are available, we want our products to be ready to be dealt with in the best possible manner.

 We strive to make products that are recyclable.
-In the textile industry, there is still no fully developed technique for managing the waste we generate via our products.
-However, it is our ambition to create a circular sustainable system in which our garments can be recycled and become new material when there are methods available for recycling textiles.
+It is our ambition to create a circular sustainable system in which our garments can be recycled and become new materials when there are methods available for recycling textiles.

-We have a range of waterproof products that are fully recyclable, except non-textile parts (such as zippers and buttons).
-This is possible because we only use polyester in textile materials.
-Through laboratory studies, we have received confirmation that all textile parts, including our polyester membrane, can be recycled.
+We have a range of waterproof products that are fully recyclable, except the non-textile parts such as zippers and buttons.
+This is possible because we only use polyester in the textile materials of these products.
+Through laboratory studies, we have received confirmation that all textile parts, including our polyester membrane, can be recycled when a recycling process is available.
 This means that all textile parts of the garment can be broken down and recycled into new materials.
-Making a garment from one and the same material facilitates the recycling process, as there is no need to separate the materials from each other.
-An example of this is our jacket Thyra which is made in a mono-material without any trims, prepared for recycling.
+Making a garment from just one material facilitates a recycling process, as there is no need to separate the materials from each other.
+An example of this is our jacket Thyra which is made in a monomaterial without any trims, so it is fully prepared for recycling.